MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 About the Working Practices
 ===========================

-The Working Practices (WPs) are to be followed for all LFRic, UM, JULES, and UKCA developments (though reference is also made to CASIM, SOCRATES and Shumlib where relevant).
+The Working Practices (WPs) are to be followed for all UM, JULES, and UKCA developments (though reference is also made to LFRic, CASIM, SOCRATES and Shumlib where relevant).

 If this is your first development we highly recommend following these pages through in sequence.

-Note that we get regular feedback that the WPs are both too long and too short.
+Suggestions for changes to these WPs are always gratefully received, though note that we get regular feedback that the WPs are both too long and too short.
 What may be overwhelming detail for one person may be insufficient detail for another.

 .. note::